 We are a voluntary group working with local schools, churches, businesses, organisations and clubs to provide funding and support services for Refugee families in France, Greece, Bosnia and Syria.

 City of Sanctuary is a national movement committed to building a culture of hospitality and welcome, especially for refugees seeking sanctuary from war and persecution.
-Bolton City of Sanctuary is building a culture of hospitality and welcome, especially for refugees seeking sanctuary.
-Founded in 2016, it now runs a hosting scheme for destitute asylum seekers.
+Bolton City of Sanctuary is doing that in partnership with other groups in Bolton.

 Oxford City of Sanctuary is a group of people who would like to see the city grow as a place of safety and inclusion for sanctuary seekers.
 We want to work with all sectors to make a practical and positive difference to their lives.